Skip to content

 Use Care If Using Generative AI#

 The use of generative AI for writing assistance is becoming more common.
 Any text created via generative AI tools should be carefully reviewed to make sure it is both coherent and accurate.
-It should also be checked to ensure it is not plagiarism, as some LLMs have been trained on copyrighted works.
+Among the items to check for (this is just a start):

 Always Do a Spelling and Grammar Check#